Characters of the Yakuza series: Yoshitaka Mine

 After Mine's defeat, he lies down on the rooftop exhausted.
 He receives an urgent phone call from his secretary whom he thought he mattered to.
 When it turns out she was discussing business, Mine laments how it goes back to money, yet the yearning desire for bonds of friendship and love is in all of us, before cutting off the call.
 Mine asks Kiryu whether his clear state of mind means that his life has ended.
-The equally exhausted Kiryu responds that as long as we're still alive, we can start anew.
+The equally exhausted Kiryu responds that as long as we are still alive, we can start anew.
 The CIA Agent appears with five of his subordinates.
 Mine confirms that they are not CIA and that it was just a cover for the Black Monday organization.
 The agent Kiryu had defeated was Andre Richardson, the leader of Black Monday and the mastermind behind the resort project.
 Andre casually responds how their roles have come to end and that Mine is easily a replaceable pawn.
 Before Andre executes both of them with his handgun, Daigo recovers from his coma and shoots him and his five men with a pistol.
 Andre, near death, rises once more to kill everyone now that his plans are ruined.
 Mine grabs Andre and throws himself off the hospital rooftop along with his former collaborator to make amends to both Kiryu and Daigo.